vladimir-ekart/monitoring/README.md

 ## Run local

 To run a single app, first make sure other services are running (docker-compose is recommended).
-If running via docker-compose, stop the container you wish to run locally and then run:
+If running via docker-compose, stop the container you wish to run locally and then run

 ```bash
 ./mvnw spring-boot:run -pl [app name]